 The Tinker Foundation’s Institutional Grants program provides project funding to organizations working to improve the lives of Latin Americans, with an emphasis on support for organizations in the region.

-Prior to applying, please read the Special Note for applicants regarding available funding for the remainder of 2020.
+Please read the Special Note for information about our funding strategy for the remainder of 2020.

 The Foundation funds research and advocacy, experimentation, scaling up of promising interventions, and exchange of knowledge and models – with the overarching goal of contributing to large-scale change in policy and practice.
 We award grants through three program areas that we have prioritized during the last decade because of their importance to the region.
 Click on the links below to learn more about our current priorities in each program area.